Voices from Jail

 Today in the jail, after two hours of powerful ministry between the men one to another, they stopped and said they decided earlier this week to do something for me.
 They then stood around me, laid hands on me, and prayed the most wonderful, tender prayers of blessing I’ve ever heard.

-I cried as I realized what they were doing, because they’ve learned – maybe with some of them for the first time in their lives – to give rather than always take or receive.
-After months of mentoring them in “being” the church (see my blog, The Church in D Pod), they heeded God’s gentle call to new pastures.
-As a result, they now “get” it and wonderful life is flowing between them and from them — even to me!
+After months of mentoring them on “being” the church (see my blog, The Church in D Pod), they heeded God’s gentle call to new pastures.
+As a result, they now “get” it and wonderful life is flowing between them and from them – even to me!

 Continue reading